Regression-aware Continual Learning for Android Malware Detection: Experiments

 \myparagraph{Reducing Regression when Learning Malware Families Incrementally (CIL Scenario).}

-This domain requires not only detecting malware, but also classifying malware into families, as this enables a deeper understanding of threat behavior and supports targeted mitigation strategies.
-To this end, at each experience, ten malware families are added to the ones seen by the model as new output classes.
-In this setting, only \textit{backward} evaluation is possible, as the distributions of malware families are kept fixed over time, while new distributions are added.
-In the CIL scenario, the addition of a replay buffer is essential for all the strategies to ensure stability over previous experiences.
-Experiments demonstrate that, even though CL strategies enhanced with a replay buffer reduce forgetting, this scenario also suffers from security regression.
-Again, the addition of PCT mitigates the presence of NFs. \autoref{tab:class_il} shows the results in terms of average accuracy, forgetting, and NFR, reporting also the worst case throughout the incremental learning process.
-All CL strategies perform worse than the cumulative baseline, with A-GEM showing the lowest performance (51.43\% accuracy, 62.28\% forgetting, 18.94\% NFR).
+Beyond detection, family classification is required to better understand and mitigate threats.
+In the CIL scenario, at each experience, 10 new families are introduced as output classes; therefore, only \textit{backward} evaluation is applicable.
+In this setting, a replay buffer is essential to maintain stability across experiences.
+Experiments show that this scenario also suffers from security regression.
+Again, the addition of PCT mitigates the presence of NFs. \autoref{tab:class_il} shows the results in terms of average accuracy, forgetting, and NFR, reporting the worst case throughout the incremental learning process.
+All CL strategies perform worse than the cumulative baseline, with A-GEM being the worst (51.43\% accuracy, 62.28\% forgetting, 18.94\% NFR).
 Adding PCT improves all strategies across metrics.
-For example, SI’s accuracy rises from 72.46\% to 78.12\%, while the average forgetting and NFR decrease from 29.99\% to 22.16\% and from 9.76\% to 7.42\%, respectively.
-Similar trends are observed for EWC and LwF.
-These results confirm that integrating PCT into CL strategies consistently mitigates performance degradation across all metrics.
+For instance, the accuracy of SI increases from 72.46\% to 78.12\%, while average forgetting and NFR decrease from 29.99\% to 22.16\% and from 9.76\% to 7.42\%, respectively.
+EWC and LwF show similar trends.
+These results show that integrating PCT into CL strategies consistently mitigates performance and regression.